MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-chat.md

     :::image type="content" source="media/vs-2022/copilot-chat-window-diff-view-editor.png" alt-text="Screenshot of code suggestions in diff view in the editor window":::

-### Ask questions in the inline chat
+### Ask questions in the inline code assistant

 The interactive code assistant view of Copilot Chat in Visual Studio enables you to ask your questions and see answers inline with the code in the editor window itself.
 With inline chat, you don't have to go back and forth to the chat window.
+It is usually the best way to work with Copilot on questions that add to or update a currently open code file.

 1. In Visual Studio, right click in your editor window and select **Ask Copilot** to bring up the interactive code assistant view of Copilot Chat in the editor itself.